m-housh/asyncpg-simpleorm/docs/usage.rst

 -------------------

 Before we discuss creating database model's we will first discuss the connection manager classes.
-These are required to instantiate an ``AsyncModel`` subclass.
+These are required to instantiate an :class:`AsyncModel` subclass.
 These classes are used to manage the database connection that a model uses for it's operations.

-There are two builtin manager classes, ``ConnectionManager`` and ``PoolManager``.
-These mimic the contructors for ``asyncpg.connect`` and ``asyncpg.create_pool``.
+There are two builtin manager classes, :class:`ConnectionManager` and :class:`PoolManager`.
+These mimic the constructors for :func:`asyncpg.connect` and :func:`asyncpg.create_pool`.
 Internally these provide a common interface for the database model's to retrieve a connection in the same way, no matter which manager best fit's your application.
-They are asynchronous context managers, that return an ``asyncpg.Connection`` when used in an ``async with`` statement.
+They are asynchronous context managers, that return an :class:`asyncpg.Connection` when used in an ``async with`` statement.

 Most likely you will not use the manager directly, besides instantiating it and using it in the declaration of your database models.